Calling All Stations: Recording

 Calling All Stations features Israeli session drummer Nir Zidkyahu and American drummer Nick D'Virgilio of the prog rock band Spock's Beard.
-It was recorded using RADAR, a type of non-linear digital audio recording software capable of simultaneously recording 24-tracks onto computer hard drives.
+Chester Thompson, who had previously served as a touring drummer for Genesis, approached Rutherford about participating, but Rutherford declined his offer.
+The album was recorded using RADAR, a type of non-linear digital audio recording software capable of simultaneously recording 24-tracks onto computer hard drives.

 Wilson said he had a "pretty small" amount of input into the album.
-Wilson recalled having free rein with his vocals on Rutherford's songs because he "doesn't know what he wants until he hears it", whereas Banks had worked out firm ideas from the beginning.
+He recalled having free rein with his vocals on Rutherford's songs because he "doesn't know what he wants until he hears it", whereas Banks had worked out firm ideas from the beginning.

 Songs

 "Calling All Stations" is the first track Banks and Rutherford wrote for the album and most of the original takes were retained for the recorded version.
 It was used as the opener because of its heavier rock sound and dramatic mood.
 The song's arrangement underwent several changes as Banks and Rutherford had Wilson sing various melody lines to see what his voice was capable of, resulting in a stronger track overall.
 Wilson picked "Calling All Stations" as his favourite song from the album.

 The lyrics to "Small Talk" were written by Wilson.
 The B-side "Anything Now" was considered one of the strongest tracks from the recording sessions but was not included on the album, as Banks believed "we couldn't quite get Ray to sing it right."